The Global Indian Sunday, June 28 2026

 Launched in 2019, Clubhouse was founded by Indian American Rohan Seth and Paul Davidson.
 The invitation-only social media app gained traction early on in the pandemic when people realized the need for human interaction like never before.
 Some of its most noted users include the likes of Elon Musk and Mark Zuckerberg.
 Within a year of raising funding, Clubhouse went on to become a unicorn and now has more than 8 million downloads.

 The founders met when they were studying in Stanford University and after a string of failed businesses decided to give Clubhouse one last try.
 The app clicked and the two are on their path to success.
 Incidentally, Seth a New Delhi boy, who did his early schooling in India’s capital city, first worked with tech giant Google for six years before trying his hand at entrepreneurship.
-He met Davidson when he was looking for funding for Lydian Accelerator, an open-source platform that aims to customize genetic treatments for children born with severe genetic mutations.
+The Indian-American tech founder met Davidson when he was looking for funding for Lydian Accelerator, an open-source platform that aims to customize genetic treatments for children born with severe genetic mutations.
 Seth and his wife Jennifer named the Accelerator after their daughter Lydia, who was born with a rare genetic mutation that causes mental and physical impairments.
 On his Medium page, he wrote, “We were told her disease was too rare, and there was no treatment, but neither is true.”
 His daughter is now undergoing gene-silencing treatments.

 Apoorva Mehta, Instacart